-The National Planning Policy Framework ('NPPF') (2012)
+The National Planning Policy Framework ('NPPF') (2018)

-- 5.21 The NPPF is the overarching national planning document which sets out high level requirements for local development plans and decision making.
+- 5.22 The NPPF is the overarching national planning document which sets out high level requirements for local development plans and decision making.
 It is built on the premise of an 'assumption in favour of sustainable development'; a balance of economic, social, and environmental considerations.
 However, it is stressed that significant weight should be placed on the need to support economic growth through the planning system.
-For airports specifically, the NPPF requires that plans take account of their growth and their economic role (para:33). and strategies should be put in place by local authorities to provide viable infrastructure to support the expansion of large scale facilities like airports, and the demand for travel this will bring (para:31).
-New developments should seek to promote sustainable travel and so reduce the need for improvements to the local transport network. - 5.22 Sections 10, 11, and 12 set out the requirements of responsible and sustainable development, such as conserving biodiversity, addressing noise pollution, and mitigating and adapting to climate change.
-It is also of note that section 7 requires that all developments incorporate the principles of high quality design and so should be developed to be "visually attractive as a result of good architecture and appropriate landscaping".
+Paragraph 104(e) sets out the approach to large scale infrastructure such as airports, recognising the infrastructure and wider development required to support their operation, expansion and contribution to the wider economy.
+New developments should seek to promote sustainable travel and cost effectively mitigate any significant impact on the transport network. - 5.23 Sections 14.
+15. and 16 set out the requirements of responsible and sustainable development, such as conserving biodiversity, addressing noise pollution, and mitigating and adapting to climate change.
+In relation to noise, paragraph 182 states that "existing businesses and facilities should not have unreasonable restrictions placed on them as a result of development permitted after they were established".
+Should an adverse impact be identified, it will be the responsibility of the developer to implement any required mitigation. - 5.24 It is also of note that section 12 requires that all developments incorporate the principles of high quality design and so should be developed to be "visually attractive as a result of good architecture, layout and appropriate and effective landscaping".